JasonLi-TMT/Earnings-Release-Premium/README.md

 	+ Yuxin ZHU
 	+ Ke HAN (Presenter)

-+ Project summary: Using the stock market data and data science methodologies (including NLP and predictive modeling ) to generate strategy.
++ Project summary: Using the stock market data and data science methodologies (including NLP, predictive modeling and classification model ) to generate strategy.
+Major steps are:

++Select the major investing horizon as the days befor and after earning release.
++Using predictive modelling to select the most influential/ potential stocks.
++Using a classification model to predict whether it would be a wise choice to long or short.
++Using NLP to use the related earning release date information, building up the advanced model on how to trade.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.